helixscript/INSPIIRED2/README.md

 ### alignReads: align both mates to reference genomes

-`alignReads` aligns genomic anchor and adrift sequences with BLAT.
-It retains every alignment passing the filters so later stages can evaluate multiple possible placements using paired-read and site-support evidence.
+`alignReads` aligns genomic anchor and adrift sequences to a reference genome with BLAT.
+It retains every alignment passing the alignment filters so later stages can evaluate multiple alignments using paired-read and site-support evidence.

 **Inputs:** `prepReads.rds` and `data/referenceGenomes/<refGenome>.2bit` for each reference genome represented in the input.